GoogleChromeLabs/gulliver/README.md

 ## Installation

-1. Fork the repository.
-2. Clone the repository on your computer.
+1. Clone the repository on your computer.
-3. Run `gcloud init` and follow the on-screen instructions.
+2. Run `gcloud init` and follow the on-screen instructions.
-4. Run `npm i` to install dependencies.
+3. Run `npm i` to install dependencies.
-5. Start the project with `npm start`
+4. Start the project with `npm start`

 Summary: